First, take our advice

 Collecting/transferring your letters

 Research your programs and educate your letter writers.
-Refer to requesting rec letters for options on how to have your letters transferred and/or collected.
+Refer to Guidelines for Requesting Recommendation Letters for options on how to have your letters transferred and/or collected.

 If you are using Interfolio to collect or transfer letters, you may either: